 The Board of Directors is elected by the General Assembly every two years.
 Before the General Assembly and before putting to the vote, the curricula vitae of the applicants are made available to the shareholders.
-Moreover, while the BoD members are selected, criteria such as their career and its relevance to the Company's operations as well as the level of business, legal and economic knowledge.
+Moreover, while the BoD members are selected, criteria such as their career and its relevance to the Company's operations as well as the level of business, legal and financial knowledge are taken into account.

-The above-mentioned Company practices constitute the framework and measures adopted by the Company to minimise any additional risks that could arise from non-compliance with the Special Practice A.1.2.a of Corporate Governance Code.
+The above-mentioned Company practices constitute the framework and measures adopted by the Company to minimise any additional risks that could arise from non-compliance with the Special Practice A.1.2.a of the Greek Corporate Governance Code.

-- The Company’s Board of Directors, elected by the Annual Regular General Assembly on 11.11.2015 for a two-year term of service, was composed as follows: a) initially, on 15.1.2016, due to election of a new executive member replacing the resigned member, b) on 27.7.2016, under nine-member composition, following the addition of two (2) new members, elected following the decision of as at 27.7.2016 Extraordinary General assemble of the Company’s shareholders, and c) on 2.11.2016, under ten-member composition, following the addition of one (1) more member, elected following the decision of as of 2.11.2016 Annual Regular General Assembly of shareholders.
-On 9.6.2017, the Board of Directors at its meeting a) disclosed the vacancy of an executive member on the BoD following the death of Georgios Vakakis on 26.2.2017, b) accepted the resignation of Adamantios Stamatakis (independent non-executive member) and decided not to replace the aforementioned BoD members until the end of their term of service.
-The decision of the Board was recorded in “GEMI- General Commercial Registry”, Prot.
-Num.
-70239 on 23.6.2017.
-Therefore, from that date the Board of Directors of the Company is composed of five (5) executive and four (3) non-executive members, of which three (2) are independent.
+The Company’s Board of Directors, elected by the Annual Regular General Assembly on 08.11.2017 for a two-year term of service, was composed by eight members, was constituted in a body on the same day.
+As at the 31.10.2018 meeting of the Board of Directors the resignation of Mr. Papaevangelos Evangelos (Deputy Vice President) was accepted and it was decided to continue the management and representation of the company without replacing its resigned member, with a full membership of seven.
+As a result at 30.06.2018 the Board of Directors of the Company is composed of five (5) executive and three (3) non-executive members which are independent.
 (Special Practices A.2.2).
 The Board of Directors maintain a good balance between the number of independent and non- independent members and between the executive and non-executive members.
 The Company has assessed the size of the Board as sufficient after its expansion.
 The independent, non-executive members have the expertise and experience to be able to provide to the Board of Directors their independent and unbiased opinion.